dotlang/language/README.md

 - Data conversion
 - Garbage collector
 - Function level storage (to simulate static method-local variables in a safe mechanism)
+- Serialization and Deserialization
+- Mocking a function
+- RegEx operators and functions

 ## Standard package